-All children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, family, or social background have equal rights to protection from abuse.
+All children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, family or social background have equal rights to protection from abuse.

-FROEBEL Australia has zero tolerance for child abuse.
 Everyone working at FROEBEL Australia is responsible for the care and protection of the children within our care and reporting information about suspected child abuse.